 Every mid-priced artist’s watercolor pencil on the market, it seems, tries to compare itself favorably to the Caran D’Ache Museum, the Faber Castell Albrecht Durer or the Derkwent Watercolour pencils, but the Koh-I-Noor Mondeluz Aquarelle watercolor pencils actually do compare favorably to those legendary sets, and would serve any artist on any level perfectly.
 The Mondeluz are, then, my top choice for best value watercolor pencils for artists on a budget.

-A great choice for art students or beginners, or anybody who is just exploring watercolor as a medium, the Lyra Graduate aquarelle pencils offer performance amazingly close to the more expensive sets on my list of best water soluble pencils for artists, but at a price that is low enough to encourage lots of practice and experimentation.
+A great choice of student grade pencils for art students or beginners, or anybody who is just exploring watercolor as a medium, the Lyra Graduate aquarelle pencils offer performance amazingly close to the more expensive sets on my list of best water soluble pencils for artists, but at a price that is low enough to encourage lots of practice and experimentation.

 The Lyra Graduate watercolor pencils lay down with amazing smoothness, and the pigments are of very high quality – resistant to fading and shifting over time, with bold and beautiful colors that are imminently mixable and controllable.
 They respond perfectly to water and really allow any student to learn both the basics and more advanced watercolor techniques with consistent and excellent results.